Madhurithotakua/Nov_task/README.md

 - Make sure you have [Node.js](https://nodejs.org/) installed on your machine.

-To run the Navbar component, you'll need to install the following npm packages:
+To run the component, you'll need to install the following npm packages:
 ```
 npm install react
 ```